 The Hungarian Cultural Centre then ran a live broadcast in July of the documentary 'The Animated World of Halas and Batchelor' followed by a Q&A session chaired by Martin Pickles from LAC, with Vivien Halas, daughter of Halas & Batchelor, her brother Paul Halas, Animator Joanna Quinn and Jez Stewart, Curator of Animation for the BFI.
 The online event was held as part of the Insiders/ Outsiders Festival, and you can watch the Q&A online here.

-So far this year MoMA in New York is screening 'Automania 2000' as a central part of their wonderful exhibition, Automania, that will run until 2022.
+In 2021, MoMA in New York screened 'Automania 2000' as a central part of their wonderful exhibition, Automania.
+The show closed in January 2022.
 Here are just a few images.

 A beautiful hard cover edition of 'Animal Farm' featuring Joy Batchelor's illustrations has just been published in Korea by BIR Publishing, South Korea.